 There are many tools online for CRM support and systems.
 It can be confusing as to which device or system is the best fit for your healthcare practice.
-Analyze the features and what you can expect, as well as look at reviews to assess the ease at which you can implement the new system and how well it has worked for others.
+Analyze the features and what you can expect and look at reviews to assess the ease at which you can implement the new system and how well it has worked for others.
 At the core, the CRM should allow you to generate detailed reports within a customizable dashboard.
 You should be able to conduct mailing campaigns while functioning on multiple platforms.
 The CRM should provide you and your office team to have complete customer management services.
 The CRM should change your office manager’s life along with your patients.

 Features and Benefits of Healthcare CRM

 While your office may have the best of intentions when handling customers, there is a better way.
 For example, are you using excel to track your customer?
 Are you finding it difficult to locate information to identify the person?
 These are major concerns.
 Excel just doesn’t cut it anymore when wanting to give a patient or client a streamlined experience.
-Patient experience, communication and engagement is a top priority for healthcare practices and providers.
+Patient experience, communication, and engagement is a top priority for healthcare practices and providers.
 It is estimated that after five years in business, 65% of companies will adopt some form of CRM.

 A huge concern for those in healthcare is confidentiality.
 In the US, strict HIPPA laws are in place to ensure patients’ information is protected.
-A CRM system can also keep you compliant and also give your patients peace of mind that their data isn’t being traded or their emails being sold to others for marketing purposes.
+A CRM system can also keep you compliant and give your patients peace of mind that their data isn’t being traded or their emails are being sold to others for marketing purposes.

-An integrated profile for each patient, that allows for easy patient access from your office can help in every area, including marketing.
+An integrated profile for each patient that allows for easy patient access from your office can help in every area, including marketing.
 Happy patients will spread the word of their experiences, which in turn gives your office more business.